hilbix/oath-auth/README.md

 - This is important, because after a power loss the machine must be able to come up unattended and run cron-jobs before I have a chance to do `ssh-add`.
 - Hence I need some way to protect more important `ssh`-keys in case somebody else gains access to the keys unnoticed.
 - This setup must be very natural and easy to use, else you will start to work around your own security measures.
 (This is how humans are.
 You cannot evade!)
-- `google-auth` is quite convenient in that sense, nowadays smartphones are ubiquitous.
+- `oath-auth` is quite convenient in that sense, nowadays smartphones are ubiquitous.

 Not convenient enough!